Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 filler@godaddy.com

-I’m Em — a canine nutritionist (CPCN) and dog trainer who helps dog parents make sense of feeding when food, behavior, and real life collide.
+I’m Em — a certified canine nutritionist (CPCN) and dog trainer who helps dog parents make sense of feeding when food, behavior, and real life collide.

 You bought the “good” food.